idelchi/wslint/README.md

 Beaware that applying formatting to files that are not under version control may result in data loss, as experimental features are not yet fully tested.

-The current list of experimental features is:
+The current experimental features are:

 <details>
   <summary><strong>stutters</strong></summary>

 - **Description**: Remove stuttering words (e.g., `the the` -> `the`).

 - **Limitations**: If exceptions are desired, they must be placed in a file [config/stutters](./config/stutters) relative to the current working directory.

-- **Issues**: Will not respect case, puncuation, as it will always select the second occurence when fixing.
+- **Issues**: Will not respect case, punctuation, as it will always select the second occurrence when fixing.

 </details>